open-telemetry/opentelemetry-specification/specification/api-tracing.md

 ## SpanKind

-`SpanKind` describes the relationship bewteen the Span, its parents, and its children in a Trace.  `SpanKind` describes two independent properties that benefit tracing systems during analysis.
+`SpanKind` describes the relationship between the Span, its parents, and its children in a Trace.  `SpanKind` describes two independent properties that benefit tracing systems during analysis.